qbaghi/lisatutos/README.md

 4. Install LISACode.
 5. Install the LDC codes following the README.md provided in the tarball.
 You can use Docker installation or a manual local installation.

+*Note:* part of the tutorials can be done without having LISACode installed.